-- 1 Can a police officer file a personal injury lawsuit to recover money for an injury caused in a line of duty accident because of someone’s negligence?
+- 1 Can a police officer file a personal injury lawsuit to recover money for an injury caused by a line of duty accident because of someone’s negligence?

-Can a police officer file a personal injury lawsuit to recover money for an injury caused in a line of duty accident because of someone’s negligence?
+Can a police officer file a personal injury lawsuit to recover money for an injury caused by a line of duty accident because of someone’s negligence?

 Yes.
 Since 1999 General Municipal Law 205-e (GML 205-e) allows police officers to file a lawsuit against people responsible for causing an injury while in the line of duty.

 What Does General Municipal Law 205-e Do For Police Officers?

 General Municipal Law 205-e allows police officers (and their survivors) to file a lawsuit to recover money from an individual if the police officer is injured in the course of duty and the injury was directly or even indirectly caused by the individual violating a statute.

 Can a Police Officer File a Personal Injury Lawsuit in Addition to Worker’s Compensation?